 This is a typical understatement from our store owner Ross Schnell.
 Ross has been riding and racing bikes his whole life.
-He was the Colorado State BMX champion in 1991.
-He was a long time sponsored pro athlete with Trek Bikes.
-He won the 2008 All-Mtn World Championships, and the 2009 World Single Speed Championships.
+He was the CO state BMX champion in 1991, as well as a long-time sponsered pro athlete with Trek.
+He won the 2008 All-Mtn World Championship and the 2009 World Single Speed Championships.
 Ross is freakishly fast on a bike, up or down.
 He’s also one of the nicest, most humble pro athletes you’ll ever meet.
-Ross’ role here at Over The Edge is to promote our store by doing what we all love to do- RIDE BIKES! http://rossschnell.com/
+Ross’ role here at OTE is to promote our store by doing what we all love to do- ride bikes!

 If I weren’t here, I’d be… Somewhere else!